ChrisMoon90/MoonBrew/README.md

 sudo pip3 install construct

-pip install aiohttp[speedups]
+pip3 install aiohttp[speedups]

-pip install aiohttp_cors
+pip3 install aiofiles (may not be needed) pip install aiohttp_cors (may not be needed)

 --  Chris Moon, PE